-The first part of this report looked at the size of the routing table and looked at some projections of its growth for both IPv4 and IPv6.
+The first part of this annual report looked at the size of the routing table and looked at some projections of its growth for both IPv4 and IPv6.
 However, the scalability of BGP as the Internet’s routing protocol is not just dependant on the number of prefixes carried in the routing table.
-Dynamic routing updates are also part of this story.
-If the update rate of BGP is growing faster than we can deploy processing capability to match then the routing system will lose coherence, and at that point the network will head into periods of instability.
-This report will look at the profile of BGP updates across 2022 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.
+BGP protocol behaviour in the form of dynamic routing updates are also part of this story.
+If the update rate of BGP is growing faster than we can deploy processing capability to match, then the routing system will lose coherence, and at that point the network will head into periods of instability.
+This report will look at the profile of BGP updates across 2023 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.

 The number of observed BGP withdrawal messages per day (shown in violet in Figure 1) has remained relatively constant at some 15,000 – 20,000 withdrawals per day up until mid-2022.
-The daily rate increased to some 75,000 withdrawals at that time and has then been declining across the remainder of 2022 to reach some 50,000 withdrawals per day by the end of the year.
-The total number of advertised IPv4 prefixes has risen from 300,000 to 950,000 in the period from the start of 2011 until the end of 2022 (shown in orange in Figure 1).
+The daily rate increased to some 75,000 withdrawals at that time and then resumed the prior behaviour across most of 2024.
+The total number of advertised IPv4 prefixes has risen from 300,000 to 950,000 in the period from the start of 2011 until the end of 2023 (shown in orange in Figure 1).
 There is no particular reason why the daily withdrawal count should be steady while the number of announced prefixes has tripled.
 If withdrawals are a result of some form of link-based isolation event at the origin of the announcement, then one would expect that as the number of networks increases the withdrawal volume would also increase proportionately, but this is not what we see in BGP.
 The withdrawal rate also appears to be unrelated to either the number of routed prefixes or the number of routed networks.
-There is no compelling explanation for this routing behaviour that I am aware of.

 The number of update messages per day (shown in green in Figure 1) has not been as constant.
 This was steady at some 50,000 updates per day from 2009 until 2013.
 During 2013 the volume of updates grew to some 100,000 updates per day, which it maintained for most of the ensuing 24 months.
 During 2018 the number of updates per day rose again, approaching some 250,000 updates per day by the end of 2018.
 The update count remained around this level until the start of 2021.
 Through 2021 the update rate has declined to an average value of around 200,000 updates per day.
-It has maintained this level through 2022.
+It has fallen further to some 180,000 updates per day through 2023.
 To illustrate these trend movements in the BGP update rate, a smoothed average of the daily update count is shown in Figure 2.

 It was fortuitous that the BGP update rate had been held steady for so many years, as this implied that the capability of BGP systems did not require constantly increasing processing capability.
 In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it’s also unclear why the rate increased and then declined in recent years.